learning-zone/javascript-basics/README.md

     <b><a href="#">↥ back to top</a></b>
 </div>

-## Q. How do you find operating system details?
+## Q 12.3.
+How do you find operating system details?

 The `window.navigator` object contains information about the visitor\'s browser os details.
 Some of the OS properties are avaialble under platform property,